Understanding Reactive Power: Invisible Costs on Your Electricity Bill

 In Times of Rising Energy Costs, Companies Are Constantly Looking for Ways to Lower Their Electricity Bills and Increase Energy Efficiency.
 An often overlooked but no less important aspect of this is reactive power.
 Although it is “invisible,” it can lead to noticeable financial burdens.
 In this article, we explain exactly what reactive power is, how it is generated, what hidden costs are associated with it and how you can optimize these costs through targeted measures, such as using the ESO® system.

 Electricity that you purchase from your energy supplier consists of two components: active power and reactive power.
 Active power (measured in kilowatts, kW) is the electrical energy that is actually converted into work — for example to operate machines, lighting, or other electrical devices.
-Reactive power (measured in kilovolt-ampere reactive, kVAr), on the other hand, is the part of electrical energy that is necessary to operate electrical devices such as transformers, electric motors or fluorescent lamps, but does not do any useful work.
+Reactive power (measured in kilovolt-ampere reactive, kVAR), on the other hand, is the part of electrical energy that is necessary to operate electrical devices such as transformers, electric motors or fluorescent lamps, but does not do any useful work.

 To illustrate this, electric motors and transformers generate magnetic fields that are necessary to make them work.
 The energy that is expended for this is called reactive power.
 This energy flows back and forth between the grid and the consumer without becoming “visible” in the form of light or movement.
 However, it remains an unavoidable part of the electrical system, particularly in companies with a lot of inductive loads such as machines, cooling systems, pumps or conveyors.